-These types of attacks are applicable to both general types of RMT protocols: ALC (sender-only transmission) and NORM (sender-receiver exhanges).
+Sender message spoofing attacks are applicable to both CDP: ALC (sender-only transmission) and NORM (sender-receiver exchanges).
 Without an authentication mechanism, an attacker can easily generate sender messages that could disrupt a reliable multicast transfer session.
-And with FEC-based transport mechanisms, a single packet with an apparently-correct FEC payload identifier [5] but a corrupted FEC payload could potentially render an entire block of transported data invalid.
+And with FEC-based transport mechanisms, a single packet with an apparently-correct FEC payload identifier[RFC5052] but a corrupted FEC payload could potentially render an entire block of transported data invalid.
 Thus, a modest injection rate of corrupt traffic could cause severe impairment of data transport.
-Additionallly, such invalid sender packets could convey out-of-bound indices (e.g. bad symbol or block identifiers) that can lead to buffer overflow exploits or similar issues in implementations that insufficient check for invalid data.
+Additionally, such invalid sender packets could convey out-of-bound indices (e.g., bad symbol or block identifiers) that can lead to buffer overflow exploits or similar issues in implementations that insufficiently check for invalid data.

 An indirect use of sender message spoofing would be to generate messages that would cause receivers to take inappropriate congestion-control action.
-In the case of the layered congestion control mechanisms proposed for ALC use, this could lead to the receivers erroneusly leaving groups associated with higher bandwidth transport layers and suffering unnecessarily low transport rates.
+In the case of the layered congestion control mechanisms proposed for ALC use, this could lead to the receivers erroneously leaving groups associated with higher bandwidth transport layers and suffering unnecessarily low transport rates.
 Similarly, receivers may be misled to join inappropriate groups directing unwanted traffic to their part of the network.
-Attacks with similar effect could be conducted against the TFMCC approach proposed for NORM operation with spoofing of sender messages carrying congestion control state to receivers.
+Attacks with similar effect could be conducted against the TCP-Friendly Multicast Congestion Control (TFMCC) [RFC4654] approach proposed for NORM operation with spoofing of sender messages carrying congestion control state to receivers.